RitvikChunamari/final_project/readme.md

   - Scroll mouse wheel to zoom in/out
   - Press `+` or `-` keys for precise zoom adjustment
 - **Starry Background**: Beautiful space-themed background image
-- **Data Sampling**: Loads up to 50 random songs from the dataset for optimal performance and visibility
+- **Data Sampling**: Loads up to 50 random songs from the dataset for optimal performance and visibility.

+To avoid clutter, only 50 data samples have been visualized.
+You can change the number according to your requirement by editing `MAX_ROWS` in `chunamari_data_art.py`.

 ## How It Works